Strot-net/strot-frontend/README.md

-# Strot - Verified ex
+# Strot - A unified career platform

 A comprehensive work operating system that combines freelance gigs, verified jobs, local tasks, and AI-driven learning into one unified platform.